specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 audience: admin
 ms.service: microsoft-365-frontline
 search.appverid: MET150
-description: Learn how to set up Microsoft 365 with the services and features you need for your frontline workers. ms.localizationpriority: high ms.collection:
+description: Learn how to set up Microsoft 365 with the services and features you need for your frontline workforce. ms.localizationpriority: high ms.collection:
   - m365-frontline